The Insight You Never Apply Is Just Entertainment

 And yet.

-Research across hundreds of studies and tens of thousands of participants reveals a stark truth: nearly half of people who intend to perform a behavior—exercise, eat better, have that difficult conversation—simply don't follow through.
+Research across hundreds of studies and tens of thousands of participants reveals a humbling truth: nearly half of people who intend to perform a behavior—exercise, eat better, have that difficult conversation—simply don't follow through.
 Not because they lack information.
 Not because they don't know better.
-But because knowing isn't enough.
+But because knowing isn't the same as doing.

 The intention-behavior gap runs about 47%.
-That means for every two intentions you form, roughly one dies on the vine.
-All that reading, all that learning, all that consuming—and coin-flip odds on whether any of it changes how you actually live.
+That means for every two intentions we form, roughly one never becomes action.
+All that reading, all that learning, all that consuming—and still, coin-flip odds on whether any of it changes how we actually show up.

 Why Information Doesn't Change Behavior

-Here's the uncomfortable truth that the self-improvement industry doesn't want you to know: information alone does not reliably change behavior.
+Here's something the self-improvement industry rarely acknowledges: information alone does not reliably change behavior.

-BJ Fogg, Stanford behavioral scientist and author of Tiny Habits, calls this the Information-Action Fallacy—the assumption that if we give people the right information, it will change their attitudes, which will change their behaviors.
+BJ Fogg, the Stanford behavioral scientist behind Tiny Habits, calls this the Information-Action Fallacy—the assumption that if we give people the right information, it will change their attitudes, which will change their behaviors.
 We believe this so deeply that we keep buying more books, more courses, more content.
 If we just learn the right thing, surely we'll finally do it.

 Without a prompt at the moment of opportunity, even motivated, capable people don't act.
 They mean to.
 They plan to.
 They fully intend to.
 But intention without a trigger is just a thought that fades.